webgme/icore/README.md

 webgme import viz ICore webgme-icore
 ```

 Once imported and server is restarted, register the visualizer at the nodes where it should be used.
-If the `'scriptCode'` attribute (configurable) isn't defined,
+If the `'scriptCode'` attribute (configurable) isn't defined the model will have meta-violations after saving the code.
-you won't be able to save the code in the model.

 ## Running from this repository
 Make sure the [dependencies for webgme](https://github.com/webgme/webgme/blob/master/README.md#dependencies) are installed.